rudolph-ito/chily-games/references.md

 ...

-Neither looked up from their game until Haldon drew up a chair between them and said, "My dwarf plays better *cyvasse* than both of you combined."
+Neither looked up from their game until Haldon drew up a chair between them and said, "My dwarf plays better cyvasse than both of you combined."

 ...

 "Is he for sale?" he asked in the Common Tounge of Westeros.
-"The triarch's grotesquerie is in need to a *cyvasse*-playing dwarf."
+"The triarch's grotesquerie is in need to a cyvasse-playing dwarf."

 "Yollo is no slave"